ericmann/WP-Publication-Archive/readme.txt

 = 2.5 =
 * Removed antiquated openfile.php (allow direct file downloads)
 * Made the publication list template-ready.
+* Change the "download" link to a pair of "download" or "open" links.

 = 2.3.4 =
 * Add thumbnail support